Amélie (Le Fabuleux Destin d'Amélie Poulain) | 2001

-Nino (Mathieu Kassovitz) works in Palace Video, 37 boulevard de Clichy, a sex shop in the raunchy Pigalle district (where you’ll find the original, though rather touristified, Moulin Rouge nightclub is still operating).
+Nino (Mathieu Kassovitz) works in what was Palace Video, now Toys Palace, 37 boulevard de Clichy, a sex shop in the raunchy Pigalle district (where you’ll find the original, though rather touristified, Moulin Rouge nightclub is still operating).

 But, of course, the location you really want to see is the lovely art deco cafe where Amélie works, which is, surprisingly, real.
 It’s Café des Deux Moulins, 15 rue Lepic at rue Cauchois.
 It can be a bit tricky to find.
 Rue Lepic winds down from Place du Tertre then seems to merge into rue des Abbesses.
 In fact, the street turns sharply south, and the cafe is south of rue des Abbesses.